robjinman/pro_office_calc/README.md

 It should appear in the build directory.
 Copy it to outside the project root.

-Checkout the debian branch.
+Checkout the debian branch and merge in the trunk so it's up-to-date.
 Create a new changelog file, giving the version number from the tarball with the debian revision number appended, e.g.

 ```
     dch --create -v 0.0.1+2SNAPSHOT20180416185206-0ubuntu1 --package procalc